vedph/cadmus-shell-2/README.md

 1. `npm run build-lib`.
 2. update version in `env.js` and then `ng build`.
-3. `docker build . -t vedph2020/cadmus-shell:4.0.0 -t vedph2020/cadmus-shell:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-shell:4.0.1 -t vedph2020/cadmus-shell:latest` (replace with the current version).

 ## History

+### 4.0.1

+- 2022-11-30:
+  - fixes to `@myrmidon/cadmus-ui` and `@myrmidon/cadmus-state` for newly created parts.
+  - allow `null` in `updateForm` part/fragment editors to make TS compiler happy.

 ### 4.0.0